antonidag/myblog/content/en/posts/logic-app-simple-web-server/index.md

 ### Web Server 💻
 A simple way to explain a web server is a host that serves files to clients and that the communication between the client and server is done through the [HTTP protocol](https://developer.mozilla.org/en-US/docs/Glossary/HTTP).
-The client makes a request to web server, the web server can either response with the file or if something went bad happened return a error response. [📖](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Web_mechanics/What_is_a_web_server)
+The client makes a request to web server, the web server can either response with the file or if something went wrong or an error occurred return a error response. [📖](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Web_mechanics/What_is_a_web_server)
-This simple way of hosting webpages is normally referred to whats called a static site.
+This simple way of hosting webpages is normally referred to what's called a static site.

 ![Client & Web Server](clientwebserver.gif)

 ### Server Side Rendering
 SSR often refers to when a webpage is generated each time a client requests it.
-In other words, a page returned to the client at request time is a server-side rendered webpage.
+In other words, a page returned to the client upon request is a server-side rendered webpage.
 Compared to static site where pages are pre-generated. [📖](https://dev.to/ebereplenty/server-side-rendering-ssr-vs-static-site-generation-ssg-214k)

-Gif img to explain how it works.

 ### Response times
 When building web apps or anything user related, the less time a user waits the better it is.
 Response time is a measurement on how long it takes for the client to receive the requested content from the server.
-Response times that lies around 200ms, is a good reference point to have. [📖](https://developer.mozilla.org/en-US/docs/Web/Performance/How_long_is_too_long)
+Response times that lie around 200ms, is a good reference point to have. [📖](https://developer.mozilla.org/en-US/docs/Web/Performance/How_long_is_too_long)

-There is a lot more to be said about these topic's, however, I think a general understanding about the concepts will be enuf to continue.
+There is a lot more to be said about these topics, however, I think a general understanding about the concepts will be enuf to continue.

 ## Turing Logic App into a web app 🌐
-As menton earlier Logic Apps does not provide this features out of the box, but we can build it!⚒️
+As mentioned earlier, Logic Apps does not provide these features out of the box, but we can build it!⚒️

 **How do we achieve this?**
-1) Logic App provide built-in HTTP actions to both react on incoming request and return a response back to the client.
+1) Logic Apps provide built-in HTTP actions to both react on incoming request and return a response back to the client.
 This means that we somewhat have the basics of a web server.
-2) We also want to present dynamic content on our webpage, and for this we can use [Liquid](https://shopify.github.io/liquid).
-[DotLiquid](https://github.com/dotliquid/dotliquid) is a .NET port of the popular open source project Liquid, and it comes as built-in action in Logic Apps.
+2) We also want to present dynamic content on our webpage.
+For this, we can use [Liquid](https://shopify.github.io/liquid), with [DotLiquid](https://github.com/dotliquid/dotliquid) being a .NET port of the popular open source project Liquid, and it comes as built-in action in Logic Apps.
-3) Logic App is perhaps not know for its fast operations, but in this case I believe Stateless workflows could be a good fit.
-[Stateless workflows](https://learn.microsoft.com/en-us/azure/logic-apps/single-tenant-overview-compare) is a type of Logic App workflow with less overhead and some other features, resulting in faster performance and quicker response times.
+3) Logic Apps are perhaps not known for their fast operations, but in this case I believe Stateless workflows could be a good fit.
+[Stateless workflows](https://learn.microsoft.com/en-us/azure/logic-apps/single-tenant-overview-compare) is a type of Logic Apps workflow with less overhead and some other features, resulting in faster performance and quicker response times.

-So we have a way to communicate to the clients, present dynamic content and give fast response times, I think we have some tools to start building our web app!
+So we have a way to communicate with clients, present dynamic content and give fast response times, I believe we have the necessary tools to start building our web app!

 **Creating a Logic App Web App**